 So shall they be life unto thy soul, and grace to thy neck.

-Here is a prince - crowned with life and adorned with grace.
-Here is a successful man or woman - living the good life with a glorious reputation.
-Here is prosperity - saved from painful living and public shame.
+Here is a prince – crowned with life and decorated with grace.
+Here is a successful man or woman – living a great life with a glorious reputation.
+Here is prosperity – saved from painful living and public shame.
 The man who keeps sound wisdom and discretion will have a wonderful life and a great name.
 Reader, what hinders you from being a prince?

 What is discretion?
 It knows what words or actions are best for any occasion.
 It knows what, when, where, and how to do anything.
 It is the reservation that holds a person back from foolish impulsiveness.
 It is discipline and self-denial to not speak the first words you think or not do the first thing that comes to mind.
 It is discerning and discriminating judgment to know the best approach and response to any situation.